The Big Event! Offers on Paint, Flooring, Doors & more

 • Keeping the plug in sight acts as a visual reminder to prevent accidents and hazards.

-• For extra safety when using power tools and painting, be sure to wear protective equipment, including your ear defenders, goggles and a dust mask.
+• For extra safety when using power tools and painting, be sure to wear protective equipment, including your ear protectors, goggles and a dust mask.

 Planning and choosing your materials